juangamella/sempler/README.md

 - the `R` package `drf`, which you can install by typing `install.packages("drf")` in an R terminal

+### Versioning

 Sempler is still at its infancy and its API is subject to change.
 Non backward-compatible changes to the API are reflected by a change to the minor or major version number,

 > e.g. *code written using sempler==0.1.2 will run with sempler==0.1.3, but may not run with sempler==0.2.0.*

 ## Documentation

-You can find the docs at https://sempler.readthedocs.io/en/latest/.
+You can find the full documentation at https://sempler.readthedocs.io/en/latest/.

 ## Feedback